Tech2Gether/website/README.md

-# Tech2Gether Website
+# Tech2Gether Website [OUTDATED]

-This is the repository for the [Tech2Gether Website.](https://www.tech-club.otccompsci.com/)
+~~This is the repository for the [Tech2Gether Website.](https://www.tech-club.otccompsci.com/)~~

+This repository is no longer maintained.
+The current repository can be found at [2-Tech-2-Gether](https://github.com/ItsMeWillyV/2-Tech-2-Gether)

 # Style Guide